ThibeauK/forumistic-blog/posts/post12.md

 Salvaging hidden components is unattainable without systemised hardware, illustrating technologies attachment to commercial manufacturers.
 LCD driver boards are electronic circuits able to convert input signals.
-Also controlling the timing and voltage levels to ensure proper display operation. <a href=“#bilbliography”>[21]</a> Controller boards are display panel specific.
-Look up **LCD controller board + model number** (Found on explanatory label.) to purchase appropriate component. <a href=“#bilbliography”>[22]</a>
+They also control the timing and voltage levels to ensure proper display operation. <a href=“#bilbliography”>[21]</a> Controller boards are display panel specific.
+Look up **LCD controller board + model number** (Found on explanatory label) to purchase appropriate component. <a href=“#bilbliography”>[22]</a>

 ```
  ┌┬─────────────LVDS────┬┐